Kernel Single Proxy Control for Deterministic Confounding: Methods

-\paragraph{Maximum Moment Restriction} Another approach to solving \eqref{eq:bridge-function} is to consider moment restriction, which minimizes the maximum moment of $\prob{Y-h(a,W)|A,Y}$.
-We apply this approach to the setting and propose \emph{Single Proxy Maximum Moment Restriction (SPMMR)}.
+Another approach to solving \eqref{eq:bridge-function} is to consider moment restriction, which minimizes the maximum moment of $\prob{Y-h(a,W)|A,Y}$.
+We apply this approach to our setting and propose \emph{Single Proxy Maximum Moment Restriction (SPMMR)}.
 Specifically, we consider the following minimax problem.

 As shown by \citetMastouri[Lemma 1], the unique solution to this minimax problem is the solution of \eqref{eq:bridge-function}.
-Furthermore, using a similar discussion to \citetMastouri[Lemma 2], we can show that the maximum over $g$ can be computed in the closed-form as
+Furthermore, using a similar discussion to \citetMastouri[Lemma 2], we can show that the maximum over $g$ can be computed in closed form as